Gol Gappay/ Pani Puri Recipe - Yummy Traditional

 Pani Puri is a famous bite-size chaat consisting of a hollow, crispy-fried puffed ball filled with potato, chickpeas, chutney, and flavored water, usually tamarind or mint, and popped into one's mouth whole.

-Golgappa or Panipuri is a traditional savory snack sold by street vendors in Pakistan that originated in the country’s northern region and is now popular throughout South Asia and at Pakistani restaurants worldwide, Here is I prepared gol gappa with 2 types of flavored water ( khata pani) alongside meethi chutney, and used boiled chickpeas and potatoes
+Golgappa or Panipuri is a traditional savory snack sold by street vendors in Pakistan that originated in the country’s northern region and is now popular throughout South Asia and at Pakistani restaurants worldwide, Here is I prepared gol gappa with 2 types of flavored water ( khata pani) alongside meethi chutney, and used boiled chickpeas and potatoes.

 gol gappe recipe